 Nurses who reduced their number of quick returns between 2009 and 2010 reduced their risk of pathological fatigue by about 30 per cent.

-Quick returns were not associated with excessive sleepiness, anxiety or depression between year one and year two, according to the results published in
+Quick returns were not associated with excessive sleepiness, anxiety or depression between year one and year two, according to the results published in Occupational and Environmental Medicine.

 “Workers and their managers need to recognize that workers on quick returns will likely need to attend to other activities besides sleep during their time off between work shifts, such as commuting round trip between work and their bedroom, getting prepared for sleep, and on awakening getting dressed and eating before going to work,” said Claire Caruso, a research health scientist for the Centers for Disease Control and Prevention National Institute for Occupational Safety and Health.